-Responsive web design is an approach taken by web developers in which we lay out and code a website such that the website provides an optimal viewing experience — ease of reading and navigation with a minimum of resizing, panning and scrolling — across a wide range of devices (from desktop computer monitors to mobile phones).
+Responsive web design is an approach web developers take in which we lay out and code a website such that the website provides an optimal viewing experience — ease of reading and navigation with a minimum of resizing, panning and scrolling — across a wide range of devices (from desktop computer monitors to mobile phones).

 Just as a liquid spreads out or draws in to allow its content to fill an allotted space and retain its appearance, the fluidity of responsive web design achieves the same result with website content on a device screen.

 Excellent User Experience

 The pages of your website and blog posts will all see a rise in organic search traffic.
 Individuals who are satisfied using your website leads to more sales and revenue once again!

-When a website is designed solely for mobile device traffic it doesn’t offer the advanced navigational techniques found in traditional websites, and they also require the user to maintain two separate web addresses for your site.
+When a website is solely for mobile device traffic it doesn’t offer the navigational technique advancements common in traditional websites.
+They also require the user to maintain two separate web addresses for your site.
 This can be inconvenient for most people and can also cause them to check out the competition’s website instead.

 Recommended by Google

-This is because sites that use responsive web design have one URL and the same html, regardless of device, which makes it easier and more efficient for Google to crawl, index and organize content.
+Websites that use responsive web design have one URL and the same html, regardless of device.
+Therefore, this makes it easier and more efficient for Google to crawl, index and organize content.

 There are advantages to having a mobile-specific SEO strategy, such as optimizing for keywords that are more likely to be searched when someone is on their smartphone.
-For instance, an individual performing a mobile search for a local restaurant may be more inclined to use the word “nearby” in their search query.
+For instance, an individual performing a mobile search for a local restaurant may be more likely to use the word “nearby” in their search query.